Use online communication correctly or be lonely together?

 This is also shown by a Dutch study by Patti M. Valkenburg and Jochen Peter: According to this, social media are excellent means of cultivating an existing circle of friends and presenting themselves to the outside world.
 So you have to differentiate.
 First, for the reasons how and why you use social media, but also for who you communicate with and why.
 Because of course there is a risk that you give in to your inner bastard and stay lazy at home instead of meeting people in person.
 But to condemn the internet as it happens in the current discussion about internet addiction seems to me to be the wrong way.

-And while most people in real life often know very well who their friend, colleague, good friend or enemy is, this distinction seems to confuse many people in social networks.
+And while most people in real life often know very well who is friend, colleague, good friend or enemy, this distinction seems to confuse many people in social networks.
 I always notice that when people who don't usually meet up for a beer with everyone ask me uncertainly, "What do I do if I get a friend request on Facebook from someone I don't want to have as a friend?"
 The reason for the confusion is that although communication in digital spaces is public, it is often somehow personal.

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.